kwcooper/kwcooper.github.io/notebook/pages/tech/git.md

 `git config --global credential.helper 'cache --timeout=3600`
 Note that the timeout is in seconds

-Another way is to save them to a temp file:
+Another way (buggy for me) is to save them to a temp file:
 `git config credential.helper store` and `git pull` to change the timing to an hour:
 `git config --global credential.helper 'cache --timeout=3600'`